-Applied Behavior Analysis or ABA is a well-recommended approach that you may use for your child diagnosed with Autism Spectrum Disorder (ASD).
-Not only is it the most used and preferred by parents, providers, and therapists, its results are already proven to be an effective form of intervention.
-It is endorsed by the National Institutes of Health and the Association for Science in Autism Treatment and by the Surgeon General of the United States.
+ABA Training at home is a service that agencies increasingly provide every year.
+Applied Behavior Analysis (ABA) is a highly recommended approach for children diagnosed with Autism Spectrum Disorder (ASD).
+Moreover, it is the most widely used and preferred intervention by parents, providers, and therapists, with proven effectiveness.
+It is worth noting that the National Institutes of Health, the Association for Science in Autism Treatment, and the Surgeon General of the United States all endorse ABA.

 Here are several of the proven teaching tools that are used in ABA treatments: (Pear, 2003)

 This technique focuses on teaching desired behavior by delivering clear instructions or prompts and promptly reinforcing correct responses with rewards that align with the child’s interests.
 Additionally, a gentle yet firm prompt is utilized to signal unsuccessful attempts.

 Pivotal Response Training targets pivotal skills, which form the foundational elements of other skill sets.
 The primary objective is to enable the child to generalize the concepts learned in ABA therapy to everyday life situations.

 Similar to Discrete Trial Training, Incidental Teaching employs comparable techniques.
 However, it distinguishes itself by applying them incidentally during the child’s daily routine.
 This approach facilitates learning of multiple behaviors and concepts within a single session, rather than focusing on a singular aspect

 Fluency Building involves guiding the child in developing complex behaviors by teaching each constituent element of the task until it becomes automatic.
 Standard ABA techniques, including behavioral observation, reinforcement, and prompting, are utilized.
 By breaking down the task into manageable subcomponents and mastering each element, the child learns to integrate them seamlessly to achieve a complete behavior.